|

 Public Data

-Every six months, IBEX makes a full map of ENAs from the heliosphere.
+to make periodic full maps of ENAs from the heliosphere.

 on links on this page.